Nowadays Primary Forests and ancient trees are rare. There are still spectacular forests with a huge biodiversity or ancient trees to discover.

 Start the hike early morning; often clouds roll in around midday and spoil the incredible view of the mountains and the sea of clouds.

+The trail is open all year around, but it's not recommended from November to April.
+Avoid hiking the trail on windy days.
 Starting the Beautiful Bay Trail in the afternoon gives you an incredible experience.
-The sun will find its way occasionally through the old grown forest, you will find plenty of moss coped branches, walk over tree trunks, fallen trees, and find different kinds of mushrooms.
+The sun will find its way occasionally through the old grown forest.
+You will find plenty of moss coped branches, walk over tree trunks, fallen trees, and find different kinds of mushrooms.

 The campground is serviced during summer only.

 The wet season starts in November and lasts until February with most precipitation in January.
 It receives three times the rainfall of the Bay Area.
 This rain is much needed by the redwoods after the dry summer.
-The average night temp is around 41°F / 5°C and day temp under 60°F / 15°C
+The average night temp is around 41°F / 5°C and day temp under 60°F / 15°C.

-You can walk this 3.2 km long trail almost the whole year as long as the area does not get destroyed by logging.
-If it is too rainy, it might be difficult to get there by car.
+The Blue Tier Forest Reserve is still under pressure to get logged.
+This mystic rainforest is a must-see.
+The 3.2 km long trail can be walked almost the entire year.
+If it is too rainy, it might be difficult to get to the trailhead by car.
 The last part of the gravel road is a bit rough.